Dana Young

-Dana Young (born November 9, 1964) is a Republican politician from Florida and the current CEO of VISIT FLORIDA.
+Dana Young (born November 9, 1964) is a Republican politician from Florida and the former CEO of VISIT FLORIDA.
 She served in the Florida Senate from 2016 to 2018, representing parts of western Hillsborough County.
 Previously, she served three terms in the Florida House of Representatives from 2010 to 2016.

 History

 Young was born in Tallahassee into a political family that included her grandfather, W. Randolph Hodges, a former member of the Florida State Senate; her uncle, Gene Hodges, a former State Representative; and her father, Don Duden, a former Assistant Secretary of the Florida Department of Environmental Protection.
 She attended Florida State University, where she graduated with a Bachelor's degree in 1985, and from the University of Virginia School of Law, where she graduated with her Juris Doctor in 1993.
 After graduation, she began work as an attorney in private practice, joining Fowler, White, Boggs, P.A., in their Regulated Industries Department.